FlippedCodes/docsify-betterembed/README.md

 ## Credit

 Thanks to the [docsify.js](https://docsify.js.org/#/) team to make writing plugins so simple.
-I usually don't to front end, but this was a breeze to get working.
+I usually don't front end, but this was a breeze to get working.